Gordon Smith (footballer, born July 1954): Career

+Smith signed for Tottenham Hotspur for a fee of £150,000, but never established himself as a first team regular.
+Certainly, he played his part in getting Spurs to the 1981 FA Cup Final, but watched from the stands as Ricardo Villa scored one of the iconic Wembley goals.
+In three seasons at White Hart Lane, he managed barely 30+ games.

 While with St Johnstone he gained four Scottish under-23 caps.

 Personal life and death

 After his playing career, Smith ran a business which installed the special perimeter hoardings used in UEFA Champions League stadia.

 He died on 5 April 2014 from natural causes.
 His grandfather Willie Salisbury was also a footballer, primarily for Partick Thistle.